ryankim0606/webXash4school/README.md

 ### Todo:
 - Rewrite to be compatible with newer BrowserFS versions.
-- Add filesystem access to load assets from a local game.
 - Better mouse pointer translation for UI
-- Finish Typescript stuff

 ## Project Setup